Bachelor of Fine Arts in New Media Design Practices

 Students may apply to the NMDP program after completing the Foundation Art Studies, the New Media Design Practices Core, ARTH 2050, ARTH 2060, and 6 credit hours in Technical and Related Studies.

 Students must have and maintain a 3.0 GPA in order to participate in the program.
 There will only be 20 candidates in the program at any given time.
 All candidates will prepare a visual portfolio and written materials for professional review and acceptance into the program.
 Two letters of faculty support must accompany the program application.
 (One must be from an art faculty member).

 All accepted candidates must conduct themselves as professionals and adhere to the Professional Code of Conduct once accepted into the program of study; they will follow the TMA policy guidelines when working in the museum.

-    Welcome to Barry Whittaker, Assistant Professor, New Media Design Practices
+Barry Whittaker, Assistant Professor, New Media Design Practices